sebastianden/aws_lambda_sklearn/README.md

     <br>
 </div>

 Go back and open the "Integration Request" field.
-Under the "Mapping Templates" section add a new mapping tempalte of type "application/json".
+Under the "Mapping Templates" section add a new mapping template of type "application/json".
 And fill in the following template:
 ```JSON
 {
     "sl":  "$input.params('sl')",